hmil/ng-vacuum/docs/docs/component-test.md

 }
 ```

-The sample component uses the global `console` object, injected using an [`InjectionToken`](https://angular.io/api/core/InjectionToken), to give this tutorial a bit more uumpf.
+The sample component uses the global `console` object, injected using an [`InjectionToken`](https://angular.io/api/core/InjectionToken), to give this tutorial a bit more depth.

 ## Scaffolding